 We have attempted to provide a wide variety of exercises without excessive volume or uninteresting repetition.
 There are different views on the advantages and disadvantages of giving suggested feedback on the exercises in the book.
-The chapters include a variety of activities with feedback, and the self-assessment questions all have feedback.
-Our policy is to give outline feedback here only to the first two exercises for each chapter (which means four exercises for chapter 3 where the questions are split).
+Our policy is to give outline feedback here only to the first one or two exercises for each chapter.
 Outline feedback on the remaining exercises is available for teachers elsewhere, as described in the Preface.